Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Usually, the older the better.
 Legendary cards and planeswalkers tend to be more rare and thus more valued.
 Be sure to keep your cards in good condition; even rare creatures lose almost all monetary worth if poorly maintained.

 7. What is Magic: The Gathering Origins?

-This was Magic's 17th set that was at the time of release thought to be the last core set.
+This was Magic's 17th set, and at the time of release, it was thought to be the last core set.
 Luckily, that wasn't the case, and the game's still going strong with over twenty million players.
-The set heavily featured double-sided cards with the transform ability.
+The set heavily featured double-sided cards with the "transform" ability.